This article explains what you need to know about Nigerian Pension Fund Contribution. It addresses;

-The current pension act includes ensures your pension funds remains one of the most regulated funds in Nigeria.
-It’s also fairly new at 5 years old and not many people fully understand how it works especially as it affects their contributions.
+The current pension act ensures your pension funds remains one of the most regulated funds in Nigeria.
+Despite been around for over a decade not many people fully understand how it works especially as it affects their contributions.
 So without wasting time lets dive straight into providing answers to some of the questions you may have.

 What is a Pension Contributory Scheme?